 Market Metrics Overview

-On Friday morning, Bitcoin reached $97,905.90, but a slight retreat was observed, with the current trading price at $97,337.50, reflecting a 0.14% increase over the past 24 hours, according to CoinMarketCap.
+On Friday morning, Bitcoin reached $97,905.90 but then slightly retreated, currently trading at $97,337.50.
+According to CoinMarketCap, this reflects a 0.14% increase over the past 24 hours.
 The cryptocurrency fluctuated within a narrow range between $96,222.76 and $97,905.90, with its weekly performance showing a solid 1.88% rise.